symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/010-getting-started.rst

 .. note::

-    This command is an `idempotent`_, which means that it should be safe to run it multiple times, even when you have data in your repository.
+    This command is `idempotent`_, which means that it is safe to run it multiple times, even when you have data in your repository.
+Note however that it is the responsibility of the initializer to respect idempotency!

 Create Data Fixtures
 ~~~~~~~~~~~~~~~~~~~~